IREC-CSIC-UCLM/enetwildIVT/README.md

 ## Installation

-You can install wildnetR from GitHub using the devtools package:
+You can install enetwildR from GitHub using the devtools package:

 ```r
 devtools::install_github("IREC-CSIC-UCLM/enetwildIVT")